AMBerica/ModDebuff/README.md

 # ModDebuff

 This plugin is for XF2.
+This plugin reduces a few permissions for node-Moderators.
+These include:

-It allows moderators of forums to be banned from threads in which they are not moderators.
-This is useful for preventing conflicts of interest and ensuring that moderators can only moderate threads where they have authority.
+- **Reply Ban**: This allows node-Moderators to be banned from threads in nodes where they are not moderators.
+Super Moderators and Admins are not affected.

+- **Moderator Ignore**: This allows node-Moderators to be ignored.
+Super Moderators and Admins are not affected.

+# Release Build

+> php cmd.php xf-addon:build-release lulzapps/ModDebuff